 Bodybuilding broke into the mainstream during the sport’s so-called “Golden Era”—a time when icons like Frank Zane, Lee Haney, and Arnold Schwarzenegger competed on the Olympia stage with aesthetically minded physiques that put a premium on size, symmetry, and a certain grace and fluidity.
-That was all well and good for the ‘60s, ‘70s, and ‘80s, but the 1990s was a completely different world.
+That was all well and good for the ‘60s, ‘70s, and ‘80s, but the 90’s belonged to the mass monsters.

 This was a time when all athletes—ranging from professional wrestlers to baseball players—began to grow to Olympia proportions.
 So it only made sense for the bodybuilders themselves to get—well—even bigger than that.
 Broader shoulders, barrel chests, pants-splitting quads, and scales tipping well over 270-300 (sometimes even more!) pounds became a necessity for anyone with dreams of a Sandow.

-While the art of bodybuilding is always at the forefront of the sport, there’s nothing wrong with gazing in awe at some of the freakish physiques that came from the “Mass Monster” era—an era that still influences bodybuilding stages today.
+While the art of bodybuilding is always at the forefront of the sport, there’s nothing wrong with gazing in awe at some of the freakish physiques that came from the mass monsters era—an era that still influences bodybuilders and bodybuilding stages today.

 1 of 10